 Because I knew so little, I was not deterred from taking any course of action and I tried just about everything.
 I obtained most of the commercial varieties that were available and tried to cross them, failing a large portion of the time.
 Failure is a good teacher and I learned quickly.
 Most of my early work took place in isolation, but I eventually met a few other hobbyists working with potatoes, some of whom had access to the USDA and CIP gene banks, which opened up a lot of new possibilities.
 Not long after that, I learned about Tom Wagner of Tater Mater Seeds, who periodically offered a large number of true potato seed varieties from his projects.

-I abandoned most of my earlier breeding projects and worked with my seedling varieties of Andean origin and tried a few of the other more interesting varieties that were available in the US at the time, like Purple Peruvian, Ozette, French Fingerling, All Blue, and Pink Fir Apple.
+I abandoned most of my earlier breeding projects and worked with my seedling varieties of Andean origin and held on to a few of the other more interesting varieties that were available in the US at the time, like Purple Peruvian, Ozette, French Fingerling, All Blue, and Pink Fir Apple.
 Only a couple of these varieties produced any seed.
 It turns out that most of the more colorful and fingerling type potatoes in the US are male sterile or almost totally sterile.
 (I have since obtained seed from all of the varieties named but, with the exception of All Blue, they are all pretty hard to work with and I don’t recommend starting with them.)

 It took me a while to identify the sorts of potatoes that I was most interested in breeding.
 In fact, this process is ongoing.
-Diversity of potatoes is incredibly vast and although I have seen a lot more of what exists than most people, I am still discovering new kinds of potatoes every year.
+Diversity of potatoes is vast and although I have seen a lot more of what exists than most people, I am still discovering new kinds of potatoes every year.
 I am interested primarily in Andean potatoes, those currently classified as Solanum tuberosum ssp. andigenum, which includes both diploids and tetraploids.
 I am generally more interested in tetraploids than diploids, primarily due to problems with dormancy in many diploids.
 I am also interested in identifying superior diploid potatoes and trying to breed them for improved dormancy.
-I am very interested in crossing the unusual forms and flavors of diploid potatoes into tetraploids and in working with crosses between wild and domesticated potatoes.
+I am very interested in crossing the unusual forms and flavors of diploid potatoes into tetraploids and in working with crosses between domesticated wild potatoes.
 If I could boil all of that down into one theme, it would be introducing forms and flavors from Andean potatoes into varieties that can be grown a little more easily in North America.

 The most important goal is to find potatoes that are well adapted for the Pacific Northwest.
 That’s where we are and where most of my customers live.
 Our climate has a long season of about 9-10 months, rarely experiences temperatures above 75 degrees F, has a summer drought, but very high rainfall the rest of the year, and usually experiences only mild frosts.
 So, potatoes grown from our seed will probably produce well if you have a similar climate.
 That said, most potato seed produces very diverse results, so you’re bound to find something that will suit your climate even if it is quite different; you just might have to go through more seedlings to find it.